istio/istio.io/content/en/docs/ops/deployment/vm-architecture/index.md

 Istio provides two mechanisms to represent virtual machine workloads:

-* [`WorkloadGroup`](/docs/reference/config/networking/workload-group/) represent a logical group of virtual machine workloads that share common properties.
+* [`WorkloadGroup`](/docs/reference/config/networking/workload-group/) represents a logical group of virtual machine workloads that share common properties.
 This is similar to a `Deployment` in Kubernetes.
-* [`WorkloadEntry`](/docs/reference/config/networking/workload-entry/) represent a single instance of a virtual machine workload.
+* [`WorkloadEntry`](/docs/reference/config/networking/workload-entry/) represents a single instance of a virtual machine workload.
 This is similar to a `Pod` in Kubernetes.

 Creating these resources (`WorkloadGroup` and `WorkloadEntry`) does not result in provisioning of any resources or running any virtual machine workloads.
 Rather, these resources just reference these workloads and inform Istio how to configure the mesh appropriately.